amirabbasasadi/ThinkBayes-fa/README.md

-# Think Bayes Persian Translation
+# Persian Translation of Think Bayes
 This repository contains persian translation of Think Bayes, Bayesian Statistics Made Simple by Allen B. Downey.

 ## About The Book